 Moraene Roberts (1953-2020) — Campaigning with ‘a Banner Made of Silk’

 Moraene Roberts, a poet, researcher and campaigner for human rights, died peacefully on 12 January 2020 in Homerton Hospital, Hackney, surrounded by her children.
 Adored mother and grandmother, treasured friend and neighbour to so many, her loss will be keenly felt.
 Her lived experience of poverty and disability informed her unique voice which made an indelible impression on people of all walks of life.
 Baroness Lister of Burtersett said: “Moraene has always been such an inspiration.
 She had an impact on my understanding of poverty and on my writing”.
 Julia Unwin, DBE, who was chief executive of the Joseph Rowntree Foundation in 2007-2016, called Moraene’s passing “a huge loss for civil society as a whole”.
+Her obituary in The Guardian is here.
+Ros Wynne-Jones published this moving tribute to Moraene in her Real Britain column of the Daily Mirror.

 In 2012, while researching the violence of poverty, Moraene spoke about how exhausting it is to always be fighting against violence, against poverty, against hunger.
 Then she added: